IBM/cloud-functions-workshops/101-workshop-nodejs/ex2-managing-actions-with-packages/custom.md

    Creating an action in a package requires that you prefix the action name with a package name.

-5. Get a summary of the package again.
+5. Get a summary of the package again:

    ```bash
    ibmcloud fn package get --summary custom